JonnathanLS/JSON-Annotations/readme.md

 ## Purpose

-This repository serves to store records and notes relevant to courses, articles, and content studied on the internet.
+This  repository serves to store records and notes relevant of courses, articles, and content studied on the internet.

 ## Record Format